 Now I see that investing can be a way to build wealth and beat the cost of inflation.
 In order to better understand investing, I’ve started to do my own research and chat with friends.
 If you aren’t clear on how investing works, do your own research and get familiar with the terminology before you get started.

-It’s easy to get caught up in the hustle and bustle of life and ignore some of the details related to your financial life.
+When you’re caught up in the rush of life, and it can be easy to ignore some of the details related to your financial life.
 But burying your head in the sand when it comes to these important numbers could be doing you more harm than good.

 Do you know your credit scores?
 Or how much debt you have?
 What are the interest rates on your debt?
 How much do you take home each month after taxes?
 All of these are important numbers that you should have a firm grasp on.